What is World Suicide Prevention day?

 More than 800,000 people take their lives each year across the world.
 In the UK and ROI, more than 6,000 people die by suicide a year - an average of 18 a day.

 Reaching out to people who are going through a difficult time can be a game changer.
 People who are feeling low or suicidal often feel worthless and think that no-one cares.
-Small things like hearing from friends or family, feeling listened to or just being asked the question 'are you ok?' can make a huge difference.
+Small things like hearing from friends or family, feeling listened to or just being told that 'it's ok to talk' can make a huge difference.

 What you can do